 This image comes from the blog of HAProxy and shows the different things that you can get from the log.
 For example, you have counters, you have established connections, statuses.
 You have the queues, the connections.
 You have many insightful things in the log and actually it’s marvellous.
 When you operate a solution, to have this kind of information is really, really, really a good thing.

-But indexing logs can be quite costly.
+However, indexing logs can be quite costly.
 I’m not saying for the previous speakers that Elasticsearch is not a good solution, but given some workloads, it can’t work for every workload, actually.

-On the opposite side of logs you have metrics.
-Metrics are simple data evolving in time, but measured data.
+On the opposite side of logs, you have metrics.
+Metrics are simple data evolving in time but measured data.
 Speaking in terms of HAProxy, what are metrics?
 Client session rates, rates, counters, response times, queues, etc. These kinds of metrics are exposed with the socket API or the Prometheus exporter.

 So, there are metrics, but we have seen in the previous slide that there are many metrics in true logs too.
 The thing is, it’s quite important, but it’s how we do it.
 We extract metrics from the log to store only metrics.
 Why?
-Because if you see in the slide, if you have to store a log…storing a log is actually not an issue because you have good storage strategies…but if you want to query it and use Kibana, for example, you have to index it.
+If you see in the slide, if you have to store a log…storing a log is actually not an issue because you have good storage strategies…but if you want to query it and use Kibana, for example, you have to index it.

 Let’s Observe (BPE)

 Let’s observe how we did it at OVH.
-It’s important to say that we did it BPE.
+It’s important to say that we did it, BPE.
 It was Before Prometheus Era.
 There wasn’t a Prometheus exporter and actually we wrote one.
-It’s not exactly a Prometheus exporter because it exports a format, an HTTP format, that is kind of like Prometheus, but we don’t use Prometheus so it’s not quite the same.
+It’s not exactly a Prometheus exporter because it exports a format, an HTTP format, that is kind of like Prometheus, but we don’t use Prometheus, so it’s not quite the same.
 There was, actually, an existing HAProxy exporter, but we didn’t use it because it was not sustaining our workload.
 We didn’t succeed in collecting metrics quickly enough.
 So, we had to rework one with performance in mind.

 When you collect metrics…Willy said in the keynote that there are many, many insightful stats, but you see that maybe you don’t get the sense behind it.
 Now, there is documentation for each one of those stats.
 It should be useful.
-But here with this exporter you can just choose which one of the metrics you want to get.
+But here, with this exporter, you can just choose which one of the metrics you want to get.
 You can just select and fine grain them.

 Once we get those metrics we export them, but we have a small daemon on each load balancer that is actually collecting metrics with a DFO strategy.
 DFO is Disk Failover.
 We flush the metrics on disk because if we lose the network or the service and we cannot push metrics, we will have them stored and when the network comes back we will flush them back.
 When we flush it…This component is open source.
 It’s named Beamium on the GitHub of OVH.

 We push on a multi-stage, time-series infrastructure.
 Why?
 Because, at first, we have a live instance, which is in memory of computing and we use it for fine-grained operations.
-For example, scaling, monitoring, etc. etc. We use it, also, for aggregating data because when you have a lot of data separating in different clusters you want to aggregate them.
+For example, scaling, monitoring, etc. We use it, also, for aggregating data because when you have a lot of data separating in different clusters you want to aggregate them.
 It’s why, actually, we have a multi-stage for this.

 Then, we aggregate per customer with different metrics and we push them on the cloud infrastructure where we can have years of retention if we want.